elastic/elastic-package/docs/howto/system_testing.md

             config.yml
 ```

 The `config.yml` file allows you define values for package and data stream-level variables.
-For example, the `apache/access` data stream's `config.yml` looks like this:
+For example, the `apache/access` data stream's `config.yml` is shown below.

 ```
 vars: ~